 Research income has grown to more than £180 million per year from national and international funding sources including UK government and research councils, the European Union, the Wellcome Trust, Gates Foundation and other philanthropic sources.
-Our diverse research talents, skills and experience, underpin our position as a leader in public

 Our diverse research talents, skills and experience, underpin our position as a leader in public and global health.
 These range from the molecular to the global, the theoretical to the applied, the analytical to the political.
 Our staff are conducting research in more than 100 countries.